Vincenzo Maltempo

 His first recording was released in 2008 by Gramola and dedicated to Franz Liszt.
 Afterwards, from 2011, he began a series of recordings with Piano Classics dedicated to Charles-Valentin Alkan.
-Maltempo is considered nowadays one of the most important and devoted advocates of Alkan ("With these passionate recordings Maltempo confirms his place in the restricted circle of Alkan's best performers").
+Maltempo is considered one of the most important and devoted advocates of Alkan ("With these passionate recordings Maltempo confirms his place in the restricted circle of Alkan's best performers").
 His CDs have gained great approval by international critics, obtaining five-star review in papers like The Guardian and Diapason.
 Furthermore, he is one of the few pianists who has recorded the complete set of Alkan's Études Op.
 39, and one of only three pianists who have played the complete set of these Etudes in one concert (November 2, 2013 in Yokohama, Minato Mirai Hall, Japan).

-His Alkan recordings for Piano Classics also include other important works such as the Grande Sonate Op.
+His Alkan recordings for Piano Classics also include other works such as the Grande Sonate Op.
 33, the Sonatine Op.
 61 and the Trois Morceaux dans le genre pathétique Op.
 15. Maltempo also collaborated with Italian pianist Emanuele Delucchi on a CD of the complete Vianna da Motta transcriptions of organ works by Alkan.

 In September 2014 he was nominated "Honorary Member" of the London Alkan Society.

 His repertoire goes from the baroque to modern music, with a particular interest in romantic music and in the less-performed piano repertoire (Charles Valentin Alkan, Leopold Godowsky, Élie-Miriam Delaborde, Jean-Henri Ravina, Pierre-Joseph-Guillaume Zimmermann, Cécile Chaminade, et al.).
 He also published for Ries & Erler piano transcriptions of the Second Suite from the ballet "Daphnis et Chloé" by M. Ravel and the Symphony by Hans Rott, the first piano solo concert transcription of that work.

 He is one of the founders and a piano teacher of the "Imola Piano Academy - Talent development Eindhoven", a piano Academy in the Netherlands founded by the pianist Andrè Gallo under the advocacy of the International Piano Academy "Incontri col Maestro" in Imola; he gave masterclasses at the European Arts Academy "Aldo Ciccolini" in Trani.
 He is a piano teacher in the Italian Conservatory.